nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     Save your `nginx.conf` file.

-1. Next, modify your `tls-cars.example.com.conf` file to use this new log format:
+1. Next, modify your `tls-cars.example.com.conf` file to use this new log format.
+Change the log format from `main` to `main_ssl`:

     ```nginx
     ...snip